rainlab/twitter-plugin/readme.md

 This plugin adds Twitter integration features to the [OctoberCMS](http://octobercms.com).

+This plugins comes with four built-in components.
+These are:

+- A Twitter Favourites list*
+- A Twitter Follow Button
+- A Twitter Tweet Button
+- A Twitter Embedded Tweet area
+- A Twitter Embedded Timeline area

+* Requires OAuth security

 ## Configuring

-Twitter uses the OAuth security.
+Some features of Twitter use OAuth security.
 In order to use the plugin you need create a Twitter API application.

 1. Go to the [Twitter Developers website](https://apps.twitter.com/) to create a new application.
 You must be signed into Twitter in order to access the page.
 2. Click the Create New App button.